astampoulis/makam-paper-funpearl/makamcode/07-hindley-milner.md

 ADVISOR.
 Well, we came this far without rewriting our rules, it's a shame to do that now!
 Maybe we'll be excused to use yet another reflective predicate that does what we want?
-There is a way to get a list of all the local assumptions for the `typeof` predicate; it turns out that all the rules and connectives are normal Makam terms like any other, so there's not really much magic to it.
-And those assumptions will include all the types in $\Gamma$....
+There is a way to get a list of all the local assumptions for the `typeof` predicate; it turns out that all the rules and connectives are normal λProlog terms like any other, so there's not really much magic to it.
+And those assumptions will include just the types in $\Gamma$....

 ```makam